 For the raspberries, I used fresh berries and froze them before using them in this recipe.
 I found that using non-frozen berries resulted in the raspberries becoming completely smushed in the process of scooping.
 Of course, they still tasted delicious, but in terms of appearance, frozen berries yield a prettier cookie.

-- Combine flour, baking soda, and salt.
+Combine the dry ingredients.
+In a medium mixing bowl, combine flour, baking soda, and salt.
 Set aside.

-These cookies can be stored in an airtight container at room temperature for 2-3 days.
+Raspberry Chocolate Chip Cookies can be stored in an airtight container at room temperature for 2-3 days.
 If you need to store them longer, you can store them in the refrigerator for up to 5 days.
+These cookies can also be frozen for longer storage.
+To freeze, start by flash freezing cooled cookies directly on the baking sheet for about 1 hour.
+Then transfer to a freezer-safe bag or container and freeze for up to 3 months.

 - Start with room temperature butter.
 As hard as it is to be patient, leaving the butter out on the counter until it reaches room temperature is the best way to go.
 If you’re in a hurry, you can also soften it in the microwave on the correct setting or try this technique to soften butter quickly.